fluent/fluentd-docs-gitbook/quickstart/life-of-a-fluentd-event.md

 ## Processing Events

 When a **Setup** is defined, the **Router Engine** contains several predefined rules to apply to different input data.
-Internally, an **Event** will to pass through a chain of procedures that may alter its lifecycle.
+Internally, an **Event** will pass through a chain of procedures that may alter its lifecycle.

-Now, we will expand on our previous basic example and we will add more steps in our **Setup** to demonstrate how the **Events** cycle can be altered.
+Now, we will expand on our previous basic example and add more steps in our **Setup** to demonstrate how the **Events** cycle can be altered.
 We will do this through the new **Filters** implementation.

 ### Filters